bookingactivities/booking-activities/readme.txt

 2. WYSIWYG calendar editor.
 Simply drag and drop events.
 Click on events for additionnal settings (availability, repetition...).
 3. Create daily, weekly or monthly repeated events.
 You can add exception dates to the repetition.
 4. Grouping your events is simple: just select multiple events and click on 'Add a group'.
 Or select an existing group and start editing it right away.
-5. Use shortcodes to display a calendar alone or with booking form.
-You can display events from multiple calendars and activities at once.
+5. Create and customize your booking form.
+You can combine events and settings of multiple schedules.
+You can make each form unique.
+6. Use a shortcode to display a booking form (or a calendar alone).
+Your customer can log in or register seamlessly as they book.
-6. When a customer clicks on a grouped event, the whole group is selected.
+7. When a customer clicks on a grouped event, the whole group is selected.
 If the event is part of several groups, the customer has to choose one from a dialog.
-7. Easily bind a planning to a WooCommerce product.
-You can choose to display events from multiple activities, and multiple calendars.
+8. Easily bind a reservation form to a WooCommerce product.
+You can set a different event calendar to each variation.
-8. Booking Activities event calendars can be integrated to both simple and variable products.
 9. A reservation form appears automatically on desired WooCommerce product pages.
 10. WooCommerce cart expiration system: when time is up, bookings are cancelled and cart emptied.
 You can also disable it.
 11. Your bookings are displayed on a calendar and in a list that you can filter, sort and customize.
 Manage your bookings: change state (cancel, validate), reschedule, refund...